Fort Myers Divorce Lawyer

-In Florida, the divorce process might be straightforward or complex.
-The state is a no-fault state, which means that you do not need to have a specific reason for the divorce.
+Florida is a no-fault state, which means that you do not need to have a specific reason for the divorce.
 As long as your marriage is irretrievably broken, you can file for divorce.
 The reasons for divorcing won’t impact any decision the court makes.

-DivorceWhile you and your spouse may agree on some of the terms of your divorce, it’s likely that there are a few areas of contention.
+Some divorces are amicable, and you and your spouse may agree on some of the terms of your divorce; however, it’s likely that there are a few areas of contention.
 Typically, spouses disagree on one or more of the following issues:

 With a homeownership rate of 46.7% in Fort Myers, many divorces involve some sort of asset division.
-In Florida, there must be an equitable distribution of property.
-All of the property acquired during the marriage belongs to the spouse who earned it.
-When a divorce occurs, the assets should be split in a fair way.
+In Florida, there must be an equitable distribution of property, so when a divorce occurs, the assets should be split in a fair way.

 While the laws regarding asset division are straightforward, the issue may get complicated.
 It’s important to speak with a lawyer to understand your rights.

-Another difficult issue to resolve is alimony.
-In some cases, one spouse could be required to pay alimony to the other.
-The money is used to help the other spouse maintain a standard of living as they recover from the divorce.
+Alimony, also referred to as spousal maintenance, is when one spouse is ordered to pay a monthly amount to the other spouse.
+The money is supposed to be used to help the other spouse maintain a standard of living as they recover from the divorce.
 Usually, alimony is for a short time and is intended as a way to help a person get back on their feet after a divorce.

 Working with a Fort Myers Divorce Attorney

 If you’re going through a divorce, you don’t need to struggle on your own.
-By working with an experienced divorce attorney, you can have someone standing in your corner that knows the laws and procedures.
+The benefits of an experienced Florida divorce attorney can be tremendous.
+You can have someone standing in your corner that knows the laws and procedures.
 Here at Patrick McLain law, we want to help you get the results you deserve.
 Your family is important to us.
 Call today to learn more about our firm located in Fort Myers, FL.